tillitis/dev-tillitis/hugo/content/tools/_index.md

 Running `lsusb` should list the USB stick as `1207:8887 Tillitis MTA1-USB-V1`.
-On Linux, the TKey's serial port device path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in).
-The client programs tries to auto-detect TKeys, but if more than one is found you'll need to choose one using the `--port` flag.
+On Linux, the TKey's serial port device path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in already).
+The client programs try to auto-detect TKeys, but if more than one TKey is found you need to choose one using the `--port` flag.

-However, you should make sure that you can read and write to the serial port as your regular user.
+Your current Linux user must have read and write access to the serial port.
+One way the access is by installing the provided `system/60-tkey.rules` in `/etc/udev/rules.d/` and running `udevadm control --reload`.
+When a TKey is plugged in its device path (like `/dev/ttyACM0`), it should be accessible by anyone logged in on the console (see `loginctl`).

-One way to accomplish this is by installing the provided `system/60-tkey.rules` in `/etc/udev/rules.d/` and running `udevadm control --reload`.
-Now when a TKey is plugged in its device path (like `/dev/ttyACM0`) should be accessible by anyone logged in on the console (see `loginctl`).
+Another way to get the access is by becoming a member of the `dialout` group that owns the serial port.

-Another way is becoming a member of the group that owns the serial port.
 On Ubuntu that group is `dialout`, and you can do it like this:

 ```
 $ id -un